kwame-mintah/notes-md/learning-paths/machine-learning/06-feature-engineering.md

 ### Normalizer

-Broadly speaking, the process of converting a variable's actual range of values into a standard range of values
+Broadly speaking, the process of converting a variable's actual range of values into a standard range of values.

 ## Feature engineering techniques

 ### t-Distributed Stochastic Neighbor Embedding (t-SNE)

-t-SNE (t-distributed Stochastic Neighbor Embedding) is an unsupervised non-linear dimensionality reduction technique for data exploration and visualizing high-dimensional data.
+t-SNE (t-distributed Stochastic Neighbor Embedding) is an unsupervised non-linear dimensionality reduction technique for data exploration and visualising high-dimensional data.
 Non-linear dimensionality reduction means that the algorithm allows us to separate data that cannot be separated by a straight line.

 ### Principal Component Analysis (PCA) algorithm